jimholmes/resumes/Current_Resume.md

 # AWARDS:

-Microsoft Most Valuable Professional for Visual C\#, then Application Lifecycle Management since 2005.
+Microsoft Most Valuable Professional for Visual C\# (awarded first in 2005), then Application Lifecycle Management.
 One of fewer than 300 Microsoft ALM professionals in the world recognized for their contributions to the .NET development community.